Wreckage Left By Hurricane Michael Slows Relief Efforts

 Commercial shippers in the region also are being stretched thin by the hurricane, and many shipments are delayed because of storm damage.

-And on land, some highways are closed or open only to essential traffic, says Randy Olfiara, a vice president of Orlando-based BlueGrace Logistics, which helps companies manage their supply chains.
+And on land, some highways are closed or open only to essential traffic, says Randy Ofiara, a vice president at Tampa-based BlueGrace Logistics, which helps companies manage their supply chains.

 In addition, "shipping terminals are shut down and carriers place embargoes," meaning shipments may not move through storm-affected areas for some time: "For example, if I pick up a shipment in California that's bound for Tallahassee, that carrier may say, 'Hey, I will move this as close as I can, but I'm not going to deliver it until it's free and clear to deliver into Tallahassee once we know — once we get the green light from all the rescue efforts that are going on and the businesses start reopening'."

-Olfiara says that can affect a huge range of businesses, such as Midwestern manufacturers waiting parts deliveries or grocers in the Northeast that need fresh oranges.
+Ofiara says that can affect a huge range of businesses, such as Midwestern manufacturers waiting on delivery of parts or grocers in the Northeast that need fresh oranges.

 "If you're waiting on a product that maybe is coming through the Port of Miami, it's not going to be able to get up through the Panhandle right now and get up into the Midwest and Chicago and then be distributed," he says.
 "So you will see delays."

 Consumer prices may be affected, too, as shipping goods into and out of the region is becoming more expensive.
-Olfiara says his costumers are already seeing a 50 percent spike in costs for moving shipments out of or through Florida.
+Ofiara says his costumers are already seeing a 50 percent spike in costs for moving shipments out of or through Florida.

 "That means if you're a grower and planning on a per-truck shipment of oranges costing $500, today's rate is now $750," he says.

-That's partly because of the hurricane response efforts, he adds: There is already a shortage of truck drivers around the country, and "when FEMA moves in with recovery efforts, they will pull from the same commercial market, the available capacity in the marketplace for trucks, to move the medical supplies and relief supplies into those regions."
+That's partly because of the hurricane response efforts, he adds, saying that there is already a shortage of truck drivers across the country.
+"When FEMA moves in with recovery efforts, they will pull from the same commercial market, the available capacity in the marketplace for trucks, to move the medical supplies and relief supplies into those regions."

-With this being harvest time for pecans, peanuts and cotton in the southeast and holiday shipping to stocks stores and e-commerce distribution centers approaching, Olfiara says it's not a great time for a further tightening of shipping capacity.
+With this being harvest time for pecans, peanuts and cotton in the Southeast and holiday shipping to stocks stores and e-commerce distribution centers approaching, Ofiara says it's not a great time for a further tightening of shipping capacity.
 But he doesn't expect shipping delays and price increases to last long.

-Note: A previous version of this story misspelled Randy Ofiara's last name as Olfiara and incorrectly said BlueGrace Logistics is based in Orlando.
-It is headquartered in the Tampa area.